 Barclay and his team took great care to confirm the existence of planets around Kepler-37.
-The researchers knew that a dip in the star's brightness identified by the Kepler spacecraft could have come from several factors, most notably another star passing in front of the Kepler-37 target.
+The researchers knew that a dip in the star's brightness identified by the Kepler spacecraft could have come from several types of sources, including another star that might be passing in front of the Kepler-37 target.
 So they ran a computer simulation to see if the newfound planet candidates could be false positives.

 Using a tool called Blender from the Harvard-Smithsonian Center for Astrophysics, the researchers simulated several false positive scenarios in order to eliminate them.
 The results made researchers more than 99 percent confident that the planet candidates are actual planets, Barclay said.

 The uncertainty for a star's size is typically 20 to 30 percent, Barclay said.
-In this case, using astroseismology, the researchers narrowed the uncertainty to 3 percent.
+In this case, using asteroseismology, the researchers narrowed the uncertainty to 3 percent.

-Measurements showed Kepler-37 is about 75 percent the size of Earth's sun and 80 percent as massive.
-This places the star within the same "class" of stars as our sun.
+Measurements showed that Kepler-37 is about 75 percent the size of Earth's sun and 80 percent as massive.
+This places the star within the same stellar class as our sun.

-The $600 million Kepler mission launched in March 2009, and has found more than 2,740 candidate alien worlds so far.
-Just 114 of these potential planets have been confirmed by follow-up observations to date, but mission scientists estimate that more than 90 percent will end up being the real deal.
-The spacecraft searches for small dips in stars' light caused by orbiting planets that pass in front of them periodically, dimming their brightness.
+The $600 million Kepler mission launched in March 2009, and has found more than 2,740 candidate planets so far.
+The spacecraft searches for small dips in stars' light caused by orbiting worlds that pass in front of them periodically, dimming their brightness.

 - Tiny Planets Around a Tiny Star (Infographic)